 Here are the "best" lizards to welcome into your family.

 "Best" is a relative term when it comes to the topic of pets.
 While not always a first choice for bringing home a new family member, there are plenty of lizards that make wonderful pets and shouldn't be overlooked.
+These lizard species have fairly basic care requirements, making them good choices for your first reptile pet.

 8. The Chameleon

-This reptile is known for its crazy eyes, long tongue and ability to change color.
+This pet reptile is known for its crazy eyes, long tongue and ability to change color.
 While yes, they do change color, it is a myth that they can camouflage against different backgrounds.

 They change color due to environmental factors such as stressors, threats and humidity and temperature changes.